The Garden Grazer

 Jump to Recipe

 A healthy and satisfying vegan Black Bean Lentil Tacos recipe!
-Filled with fiber, protein, and delicious Mexican-inspired flavors.
-Plus they are easy to make, then just add your favorite toppings!
+It's filled with protein, fiber, and delicious Mexican-inspired flavors.
+They're easy to prepare, then just add your favorite toppings!
 (Vegan, gluten-free, oil-free.)

-These high-protein lentil and bean tacos are such a satisfying meal.
-Plus they're easy to assemble!
+These high-protein black bean lentil tacos are such a satisfying meal.
+And best of all, they're easy to assemble and budget-friendly!

-We combine hearty black beans and lentils, then infuse them with flavorful Mexican-inspired spices and salsa.
+We combine hearty black beans and cooked lentils, then infuse them with flavorful Mexican-inspired spices and salsa.
 (Yum!)
+It's a delicious plant-based alternative to ground beef.

-It's a great family-friendly meal because everyone can add their own favorite taco toppings!
+It's also a great family-friendly meal because everyone can add their own favorite taco toppings.
+Plus the leftovers save and reheat great, so you can enjoy them for meal prep or make-ahead meals.

 • Black beans: Or you could substitute pinto beans if desired.

-• Yellow onion: Or use white onion or sweet onion instead.
+• Yellow onion: Or swap in white onion or sweet onion instead.

 • Fresh garlic cloves